endless-sky/endless-sky/readme-developer.md

   - zlib1.dll

 For the **bolded** libraries, those will need to be included from your MinGW installation, instead.
 By default, you can go to `C:\Program Files\mingw-w64\x86_64-8.1.0-posix-seh-rt_v6-rev0\mingw64\bin`, and copy those libraries to your Endless Sky directory to overwrite the current ones.

-**TODO:** Incorporate these libraries into the provided zip, so the user only has to copy from one source.

 Once all the libraries in place, the game is ready to run!
 You have three options depending on how you built it: